Knowledge base

 Resource level

-The highest level of resources your organization has access to is automatically assigned to the project.
-You can edit it at any time once the project has been created.
-Please also read this guide if you are looking for information aboutactions on an existing project.
+The highest level of resources to which your organization has access is automatically assigned to the project.
+You can change it at any time once the project is created.

 This guide details the billing process for your Public Cloud Infomaniak.